Leeds Men’s Suicide Prevention Fund Large Grants

 Grants will be made in staged payments over the 12-24 month period and can contribute to expanding or developing existing activity.

 We are also keen to fund smaller projects.
-If you have an idea that could be tested as part of a smaller grant, please consider applying (INSERT LINK SMALL GRANTS section)
+If you have an idea that could be tested as part of a smaller grant, please consider applying to the small grants programme.

 Whilst the grant can be used to part-fund a wide range of activities, we like to see the impact our support is having.
 Accordingly, we prefer for our grant to equal at least 50% of the total cost of the activity or project within the criteria specified below.
 Only one application per organisation can be considered.